mikavir/rx-decode/README.md

 ### Colour Scheme

 After researching healthcare web applications, I've discovered that specific colors are recommended for use.
 Among them, blue stands out as particularly advantageous due to its ability to evoke feelings of trust and security.
 Incorporating the color blue into the design can foster associations with medical professionalism, enhancing user confidence and comfort.
 Additionally, I've examined medical websites like [BMJ](https://www.bmj.com/) and the [NHS](https://www.nhs.uk/), drawing inspiration from their use of blue hues.
-This analysis has helped me determine the most suitable shade of blue to incorporate into the web application's design, aligning it with established standards and meeting user expectations within the healthcare field.
+This analysis has helped me determine the most suitable shade of blue to incorporate into the game's design, aligning it with established standards and meeting user expectations within the healthcare field.

 - `#333` used for primary text.
 - `#2a6ebb` used for primary highlights.